attaswift/BTree/README.md

 [BTree.unsorted-load]: http://lorentey.github.io/BTree/api/Structs/BTree.html#/s:FV5BTree5BTreecuRd__s8SequenceWd__8Iterator7Element_zTxq__rFTqd__14dropDuplicatesSb5orderSi_GS0_xq__

 -   The package contains O(log(n)) methods to [extract a range of elements as a new B-tree][BTree.subtree] and to [insert a B-tree into another B-tree][BTreeCursor.insertTree].
-(Keys need to remain ordered correctly, though.)
+(Keys need to remain sorted correctly, though.)

 -   Merge operations (such as [`BTree.union`][BTree.union] and [`BTree.symmetricDifference`)][BTree.symmetricDifference]